 WildTrack has developed an innovative new model to tackle the global decline in species – using footprints.

 By merging traditional ecological tracking skills with a customised model in JMP software and artificial intelligence, WildTrack engages the whole community from scientists, to indigenous trackers, local communities and recreational citizen scientists.

 We believe in the intrinsic power of traditional ecological knowledge to engage communities to protect wildlife.
 The data we gather together, inform on species protection and the mitigation of human-wildlife conflict.
 These data are also essential to reduce the risk of future pandemics.

 1. To develop and apply non-invasive and objective censusing and monitoring techniques as a fundamental resource for wildlife conservation.
-The Footprint Identification Technique (FIT), and others based on non-invasive approaches, can provide accurate and objective data to monitor endangered species.
+WildTrack’s Footprint Identification Technology (FIT) includes both gold-standard morphometric models and artificial intelligence to provide accurate and objective data to monitor endangered species.

-2. To engage expert local ecological knowledge in communities who have lived with endangered and elusive species over generations.
+2. To revive, value and engage expert local ecological knowledge in communities who have lived with endangered and elusive species over generations.

 3. To use the power of scientific networking to augment data collection from endangered species around the world.
-Footprint are ubiquitous and can be easily and opportunistically collected by anyone with a smartphone or camera.
+Footprints are ubiquitous, and can be easily and opportunistically collected by anyone with a smartphone or camera.